ericclack/tkgamelib/doc/tutorial_click_face.md

 	create_canvas('click the face')
 	world = Struct(score=0)	# set score to zero

-	...

-	# 5, click hits the player
+	# 5, click hits the face
 	def check_for_hit():
 	    if mouse_touching(face):
 	        face.move_to_random_pos()